 The fragrance of lavender due to the chemical compound linalool works both ways.
 Uniquely, this smell is very pleasing to humans but is disliked by mosquitoes, hence helpful in warding them off.

 Tip To Use: Mix lavender essential oil with coconut or olive oil and apply it to your skin; it will keep you safe from mosquitoes and will also moisturize your body.

 The foliage of Citronella geraniums releases a pleasing aroma, detested by flies and mosquitoes.
 According to a study, one hybrid geranium’s gene was replaced with citronella-producing species.
 It repelled mosquitoes around a 10-square feet area, proving that it is one of the best Mosquito Repelling Plants.

 Tip To Use: You can crumple its leaves and apply its paste/oil on the body parts.

 Also Read: Learn to Grow Geraniums Indoor Year-Round

 Botanical name: Allium sativum

 Garlic is the most natural way to eliminate mosquitoes from the surroundings.
 Moreover, due to its strong pungent and spicy scent, garlic works as a natural insect repellent.
-If you don’t believe, check out these garlic uses in the garden.
+If you don’t believe it, check out these garlic uses in the garden.

-Tip To Use: Put a few crumbled garlic cloves into a carrier oil, and let them there for one day.
-Remove them and mix a cup of water and few drops of lemon in it.
+Tip To Use: Put a few crumbled garlic cloves into a carrier oil and let them there for one day.
+Remove them and mix a cup of water and a few drops of lemon in it.
 Use it as a mosquito-repelling spray.